ropil/stubs_py3/README.md

 Provided under [MIT license] to enable the least legal friction in sharing of these stubs.

+## IANAL Disclaimer

+I am not a lawyer - therefore nothing stated in this file is to be taken as legal advice.

 ## Description of stock stubs

 ### stub_main_only_*.py